m0tive/fsm/README.md

     $ python scons-local/scons.py

-To also run the unit tests, add `--test` to the command line
+To also run the unit tests, add `--test` to the command line.

 Documentation
 -------------